raphaelreme/pylapy/README.md

 dist = np.random.uniform(0, 1, (2000, 2000))
 dist[np.random.uniform(0, 1, (2000, 2000)) < sparsity] = np.inf

-# Create the solver and solves
+# Create the solver and solve

 solver = pylapy.LapSolver()  # Choose the current most efficient method that is installed
 # solver = pylapy.LapSolver("scipy"|"lap"|"lapjv"|"lapsolver")  # You can choose which method you rather use

 links = solver.solve(dist)
+# Or if you have a threshold that removes most links
+links = solver.sparse_solve(dist, 0.1)

 # Find the final cost